nrepl/piggieback/docs/roadmap.md

 - Done: **M2** - ClojureScript-internals coupling isolated into the
   `cider.piggieback.cljs` core namespace; the middleware no longer requires any `cljs.*` namespace directly.
+- Done: **M5** - the interrupt limitation is documented in the README.

 ## Phase 1 - Seams and small modernizations